The best camping near Shenandoah National Park

 5 sites · RVs, Tents75 acres · Fort Valley, VA

-Frogs and Crickets are in full effect!
-Fall is creeping in, Voted Top VA site!
+Passage Creek is stocked with Trout.
+Voted Top VA site!
 See Reviews.
 Pastimes on Passage Creek Ranch is conveniently located at the north end of Fort Valley.
 The recreational draw to this area is hard to beat in VA and this property has it all for an amazing outdoor weekend!
 The ranch consists of 40 acres of low-land pasture, groomed perfectly for camping groups large or small.
 The Lakeside Mountain Stream site offers the option to camp on our 5-acre lake or camp creekside in the Cedar Grove sites along the banks of Passage Creek.
 Creek access varies at each site depending on the bank.
 The Ceadar Grove sites are just a short walk to the lake and beach amenities.
 The property has 1/2mi of Passage Creek wrapping around all the campsites, as well as, the privet lake to enjoy.
 I have all kinds of boats to try out and the waters are stocked with Bass, Blue Gill, and Catfish.
 Please catch and release.
 Passage Creek is stocked with Rainbow, Brown, Tiger, and Brook Trout throughout the year.
 The prime waters are just a mile upstream from Pastimes on Passage Creek Ranch.
 The Creekside Cedar sites are located within a sparse, groomed, Cedar grove along the banks of Passage Creek.
 These sites are extra large and can accommodate multiple family groups, as well as, travel trailers of all sizes up to off-road motorcoaches in site 1.
 There are no hookups, so It's just boondocking.
 Pack it in, Pack it out.
 Generators are allowed but please be aware of the other sites and direct the noise away.
 Groups of up to 25 people per site can realistically fit.
 Each site is very large with car camping space included.
 The Lakeside Mountain Stream site is very secluded, nestled between the mountains and the lake.
 It overlooks our 5-acre lake with mirror mountain views in the background.
 This site also has its own dock and is just a short walk down a mowed trail to a beautiful section of Passage Creek.
 An additional seasonal mountain stream can cascade behind the site and run under it to feed the lake when the conditions are right.
 The road can accommodate bumper pulls up to about 35ft to make the turn at the site.
 However, it is best suited for lighter traffic and smaller tent groups.
 At higher capacity, single-file parking is needed along the lake road.
 Max 10 people in order to keep some grass on the ground.
 Please, if you need more space - go to one of the Cedar Grove sites.
 Locally, the North end of Fort Valley offers many great hiking trails, trout fishing, rock climbing, horseback riding, and the Elizabeth Furnace day-use park.
 Taskers Gap OHV/ATV park is a short drive south, and the valley is sandwiched between both forks of the Shenandoah River for those looking to paddle.
 Additionally, the local towns (Front Royal, Strasburg, Woodstock) offer their own charm and wide range of activities and attractions.

 Pets